When was marriage for same sex couples introduced?

 The Marriage and Civil Partnership (Scotland) Act 2014 introduced same sex marriage in Scotland.
 It came into force on 16th December 2014.The first marriages for couples in a civil partnership took place on the same day.
 For others the first marriage took place on the 31st December 2014.

-Same sex marriage is not performed or recognised in Northern Ireland
+Same sex marriage was implemented in Northern Ireland in 2020

 Who supported marriage for same sex couples?

 Marriage for same sex couples was introduced after years of campaigning.
 Civil partnerships were accepted as a step forward.
 For many people the exclusion from marriage was seen as discriminatory.

 The Equality Network in Scotland started the ‘Equal Marriage’ campaign in Scotland in 2008.
 ‘Scotland for Marriage’ was a campaign against same sex marriage started in 2011.
 In England and Wales Peter Tatchell started the ‘Equal Love’ campaign.
 The ‘Coalition for Marriage’ was a campaign against same sex marriage started in 2012.
 In Northern Ireland Gary Spedding started a campaign to change social attitudes and lobby for same sex marriage.
 Many campaigns for and against followed across the UK.

 During the 2010 general election many political parties supported or would consider supporting same sex marriage.
 A considerable number religious groups were opposed to recognising and performing same-sex marriages including the largest Christian denominations.
 Social attitudes had changed with many more people supporting LGBT+ equality.

 How was same sex marriage achieved?